B1Z0N/ArraySortings/README.md

 # ArraySortings
-Repository with sorting and benchmarking this sortings
+Repository with sorting methods and benchmark facilities